 Stop "diversity fatigue" in its tracks

 DEI work can be draining.
 But keeping motivation around this work high is our only shot at making real progress and driving real change.
-Setting clear expectations and goals, reporting regularly on progress, giving employees small wins, and addressing these issues at their core is our best bet for preventing "diversity fatigue" from becoming full-blown diversity burnout.
+Setting clear expectations and goals, regularly reporting on progress, giving employees small wins, and addressing these issues at their core is our best bet for preventing "diversity fatigue" from becoming full-blown diversity burnout.

 Build a workplace where everyone can thrive